Gruximillian/number_length/README.md

 | :-------------: | :-----------: | :---------------------: |
 | 99.9            | 9.99          | 3                       |

-Hmmm, so no luck!?
+Hmmm, so... no luck!?
 No, not really.
-Total number of digits is not decreasing in the second example, but the number of digits in front of the decimal poit actually does, and it decreases the same way as the number of digits in the first example.
+Total number of digits is not decreasing in the second example, but the number of digits in front of the decimal point actually does, and it decreases the same way as the number of digits in the first example.
 Let's track the digits in front of the decimal point now:

 First division: